Weekly microcystin toxin report

 We'll resume weekly lake sampling and sample analysis in June, 2021!

-We sample 14 lakes every week from June-August, and 12 streams biweekly year-round.
+We sample 14 lakes and seven public beaches every week from June-August, and 12 streams biweekly year-round.
 While you wait for lake data, visit these excellent and educational resources: